FETA: A Benchmark for Few-Sample Task Transfer in Open-Domain Dialogue: Results and Analysis

 Furthermore, Figure \ref{fig:main_heatmaps} shows that trends on individual tasks also vary depending on the model.
 For example, T5 positively transferred knowledge to question answering with all learning algorithms and from most source tasks, while GPT-2 had a negative transfer from all algorithms and sources.

 For \textit{nearly all} dimensions of analysis (e.g., sample sizes, learning algorithm), we find different trends between models.
-We \textit{strongly suggest} that future research be performed on multiple models before attempting to draw broad conclusions on transfer learning.
+We \textit{strongly suggest that future research be performed on multiple models} before attempting to draw broad conclusions on transfer learning.

+\paragraph{Multitask/Fine-tune As Regularization} We find that T5's top-1 score and $\Delta$ on DailyDialog are highest for pre-train/fine-tune, but the average score and $\Delta$ are highest for multitask/fine-tune.
+To understand why this occurred, we find the bottom-1 scores for T5 on DailyDialog: 46.78, 46.69, and 48.26 for pre-train/fine-tune, multitask, and multitask/fine-tune algorithms, confirming that multitask/fine-tune does achieve the best worst-case performance.
+Moreover, we find that for all datasets and models, multitask/fine-tune does achieve the best worst-case performance.
+In fact, for GPT-2 on Friends, utilizing the bottom-1 source tasks still lead to a 0.74\% improvement over the baseline.

-\paragraph{Do All Task Types Benefit Equally?} We find that span extraction tasks gain the most as target tasks, as shown in Figure \ref{fig:task_type}.
+\paragraph{Do All Task Types Benefit Equally?} We find that \textit{span extraction tasks gain the most as target tasks}, shown in Figure \ref{fig:task_type} to benefit at all source-to-target sample ratios.
 Multiple choice tasks also stand to gain from task transfer, but we find that only occurs at a 10:1 ratio of source-target samples.
 This gain is likely due to the high-level language understanding required by both tasks.

 Additionally, we find that utterance-level classification tasks decrease in score $\Delta$ at increasing source-to-target sample ratios.
-This is possibly due to models overfitting to specific tasks and forgetting some general skills learned during their large-scale pre-training.
+This is possibly due to models overfitting to specific tasks and a catastrophic forgetting of general skills learned during their large-scale pre-training.

-\paragraph{Do All Task Types Give Equal Benefit?} We find that multiple-choice tasks give the greatest benefit as source tasks, especially when the ratio of source-to-target samples is low, as shown in Figure \ref{fig:score_delta_by_source} in the Appendix.
+\paragraph{Do All Task Types Give Equal Benefit?} We find that \textit{multiple-choice tasks give the greatest benefit as source tasks}, especially when the ratio of source-to-target samples is low, as shown in Figure \ref{fig:score_delta_by_source} in the Appendix.
 Additionally, we find that at a ratio of 10:1 source-target samples, dialogue-level classification benefits downstream tasks, but utterance-level classification requires a ratio of 100:1.